-For example, as children, Percy Shelley, Robert Southey, and Walter Scott read the chapbooks (Potter 37), and there is a certain appeal in the child-like simplicity, the distillation of plot, and the flattening of character.
-More interesting, however, is the confused spiritual ideology they promulgated for the readers: alternately, they advocated either a bourgeois, moralistic, and "investment" mentality (Taylor's concept of the "buffered self") or a "lottery," lowerclass, and fatalistic attitude toward life (Taylor's notion of the "porous self").

-The works of one gothic chapbook author, Sarah Scudgell Wilkinson (1779-1831) illustrate the sometimes confused struggle between these two attitudes.
-Along with Isaac Crookenden (1777-1820), Wilkinson was one of the most prolific writers of gothic chapbooks, the author of some twenty-nine volumes of fiction and more than 100 short works, at least half of which are gothic.
+We know, for instance, that Percy Shelley, Robert Southey, and Walter Scott read them as children (Potter 37), and there is a certain appeal in their child-like simplicity, their distillation of plot, and their flattening of character.
+More interesting, however, is the confused spiritual ideology they promulgated for their reading audience: alternately advocating either a bourgeois, moralistic, and "investment" mentality (Taylor's concept of the "buffered self") or a "lottery," lower-class, and fatalistic attitude toward life (Taylor's notion of the "porous self").
+By examining the works of one particular gothic chapbook author, we can see the sometimes confused struggle between these two attitudes.
+Along with Isaac Crookenden (1777-1820), Sarah Scudgell Wilkinson (1779-1831) was one of the most prolific writers of gothic chapbooks, the author of some twenty-nine volumes of fiction and more than 100 short works, at least half of which are gothic.
 Working at times as a writer (and perhaps editor) for Ann Lemoine's Tell-Tale Magazine, or independently trying to support her mother and (possibly illegitimate) daughter Amelia, Wilkinson scratched along as a "scribbler" and owner of a circulating library until she was forced on more than one occasion to apply for financial assistance to the Royal Literary Fund, a form of welfare for indigent and worthy authors.

-The ideological ambivalence I have been tracing in the chapbooks appears in miniature in Wilkinson's "The White Pilgrim; or, Castle of Olival."
-Based on the earlier Pixérécourt drama Le Pèlerin Blanc (1802), translated into English in 1817 by Henry R. Bishop as "The Wandering Boys; or The Castle of Olival," Wilkinson's version suggests that she was adapting and publishing gothic chapbooks as late as 1818.
-As the story begins the reader meets the Count of Castelli, "the truly amiable and liberal" Horatio, living with his beautiful wife Amabel, and their two sons in a castle in Berne, Switzerland (311).
+The ideological ambivalence I have been tracing in the chapbooks can be seen in miniature in Wilkinson's "The White Pilgrim; or, Castle of Olival."
+Based on the earlier Pixérécourt drama Le Pèlerin Blanc (1802), as translated into English in 1817 by Henry R. Bishop as "The Wandering Boys; or The Castle of Olival," Wilkinson's version suggests that she was adapting and publishing gothic chapbooks at least as late as 1818.
+As the story begins we are introduced to the Count of Castelli, "the truly amiable and liberal" Horatio, living with his beautiful wife Amabel and their two sons in a castle in Berne, Switzerland (311).
 Devoted to their sons and the welfare of their tenants and dependents, the young couple has made their domain "a second Eden," unaware that there are serpents lurking in the guise of attendants, namely the Chevalier Roland, Seneschal of the castle, and his assistant Otho, Captain of the Guard.
 Pregnant again, Amabel has a "fearful dream" the night before her husband is to make a short trip to settle some legal affairs with his friend Count Vassali.
-When she informs her husband of her forebodings, he responds, "'What Amabel superstitious?
-This is indeed a novelty, for which I was unprepared'" (313).
-Mocking his wife's primitive "superstitions," Horatio next ignores the warning cries of "screechowls and crows" as he begins his journey with his servant Claude, who warns him that the cries of the birds are "illomens" (313).
+When she informs her husband of her forebodings, he responds, "What Amabel superstitious?
+This is indeed a novelty, for which I was unprepared" (313).
+Mocking his wife's primitive "superstitions," Horatio next ignores the warning cries of "screech-owls and crows" as he begins his journey with his servant Claude, who warns him that the cries of the birds are "ill-omens" (313).
 The consummately rational man, Horatio ignores all of these warnings only to leave his family defenseless to the schemes of Roland.